brodycj/snowpack-vue-capacitor-2-demo/README.md

 ### Workarounds applied for Android

-- include a quick workaround to replace `??` operator in `build/web_modules/vue.js`
+- quick hack to replace `??` operator with `||` in `build/web_modules/vue.js`
-- use `mount` option in `snowpack.config.json` due to an issue with directory starting with underscore
+- use `mount` option in `snowpack.config.json` due to issue with directory starting with underscore, by default build configuration ref: https://github.com/ionic-team/capacitor/issues/1750
-- remove HMR code to avoid issue with `import.meta`
+- remove HMR code from `src/index.js`, as needed to avoid a parse issue on Android 8.1

 ### Major TODO items

-- Hot reload functionality
+- Hot reload functionality not working with Capacitor build
+- Document how to update Capacitor version (this would likely involve deleting and regenerating the `android` and `ios` directory trees)

 ### recommended reading